blab/rt-from-frequency-dynamics/data/omicron-us/README.md

 2. The metadata file was pruned to only relevant columns via:
 ```
-tsv-select -H -f strain,date,country,division,Nextstrain_clade gisaid_metadata.tsv > gisaid_metadata_pruned.tsv
+tsv-select -H -f strain,date,country,division,QC_overall_status,Nextstrain_clade gisaid_metadata.tsv > gisaid_metadata_pruned.tsv
 ```

 3. This `gisaid_metadata_pruned.tsv` is processed in Mathematica by running the notebook `omicron-us_data-prep.nb`.
 This results in the export of files: `omicron-us_location-variant-sequence-counts.tsv` and `omicron-us_location-case-counts.tsv` versioned here.
-This subsets between Oct 1, 2021 and recent samples.
+This subsets between Nov 15, 2021 and recent samples.
+Samples labeled as `bad` in Nextclade QC are removed.
 These files represent heavily derived GISAID data and are equivalent to downloadable results from [outbreak.info](https://outbreak.info), [cov-spectrum.org](https://cov-spectrum.org) and [covariants.org](https://covariants.org).
 This use is allowable under the [GISAID Terms of Use](https://www.gisaid.org/registration/terms-of-use/).

 As above, there will be dates that are missing sequence counts or case counts.
 These should be assumed to be 0.